pedestriantactics/cybertruck-simulator/_notes.md

 - Camera needs to slowly rotate to behind the vehicle
 - Neighborhood design
 - Updated car hit sound with random horn noise
-- Random movement of NPCs
-	- Random direction selection with a timer with a random time

 Possibly
 - Doge coin that randomly instantiates every game, game logs how many you've collected in the save file